zmeggyesi/migrator-maven-plugin/README.md

 ## Use

-Run the plugin by executing `mvn hu.skawa:migrator-maven-plugin:${GOAL}`, optionally adding the above parameters
+Run the plugin by executing `mvn hu.skawa:migrator-maven-plugin:${GOAL}`, optionally adding the above parameters.

+If you have a modular project, the build *will* invoke the reactor, and the plugin is executed for each project in turn.
+This will result in multiple output files, each prefixed by your chosen prefix and the project name.

+## Known issues

+- The plugin relies on the presence of the Aether `_remote.repositories` file beside the artifacts to determine the latest server it was resolved from.
+If not found, a warning is emitted and the server name will be empty.